+Many of the messaging apps which we compare below use the Signal Protocol.
+Therefore, here is a short explanation on what exactly that is.
 Signal is an open-source encryption protocol developed by the renowned IT security experts Trevor Perrin and Moxie Marlinspike at Open Whisper Systems.
 In 2016, the Signal Protocol was analyzed by a team of international security specialists and has been considered very secure.
 Moreover, on their website it is recommended by Edward Snowden.

 Apps with End-to-End-Encryption by Default

-At present, WhatsApp is used by more than a billion people, making it the most popular messaging app in the world.
+At present, WhatsApp is used by more than two billion people, making it the most popular messaging app in the world.
 This is the reason why we look at this one first.
 There have been quite a few things going on at WhatsApp in recent years.

-As of 2016, WhatsApp is protecting all messages with end-to-end-encryption based on the Signal Protocol, by default.
+Security: As of 2016, WhatsApp is protecting all messages with end-to-end-encryption based on the Signal Protocol, by default.
 Thus, any unauthorized person is prevented of reading the chats, including the service provider WhatsApp, themselves.
 Every contact is assigned an individual security code, which makes it possible for you to verify the other person’s identity.
 However, this feature needs to be activated manually.
 The security code protects users against man-in-the-middle attacks.

 Introducing end-to-end-encryption by default, WhatsApp achieved what the IT-security industry has been working towards for decades: encryption and privacy for every person without major compromises in terms of usability.
 Thus, marking a milestone in the history of encryption.
-There are two sides two every story, though.
+There are two sides to every story, though.
 Here are two things to be born in mind.

 Still, the app downloads all data from the smartphone directory during installation.
-According to the Terms and Conditions, the Whatsapp user is responsible for obtaining the consent of each contact.
+According to the Terms and Conditions, the WhatsApp user is responsible for obtaining the consent of each contact.
 It is unnecessary to mention that this never happens and would be disproportionate.

 There is a security flaw in messages that are sent but not delivered.
 WhatsApp sells this gap as a feature.
 The argument is that there is no data loss when changing the mobile number on the receiver side.
 Data protectors consider this circumstance at least questionable.
 We recommend this text in the Guardian for more information.

-WhatsApp is essentially supporting this function, with some rather big limitation, though: only messages sent within a period of seven minutes may be deleted – but at least an increase up to 68 minutes is expected in May 2018.
+WhatsApp is essentially supporting this function, with some rather big limitation, though: only messages sent within a period of seven minutes may be deleted – but at least now an increase of up to 68 minutes has been made, giving users more time to delete already sent messages.
 Within this short time-frame it is possible to remove successfully transmitted and even already read messages.